 It’s estimated that up to 80% of people who suffer from deep vein thrombosis don’t have any obvious symptoms.
 Symptoms that do occur, like pain and tenderness in the leg, may be missed or dismissed.
 You should seek medical attention as soon as you think you may be suffering from DVT, as leaving it could cause it to develop into a pulmonary embolism.
 And leaving it untreated also has the potential to unnecessarily increase the risk factors.

 You should visit A&E if you’re experiencing breathlessness and chest pains, as this could be a sign that deep vein thrombosis has developed into a pulmonary embolism, where a blood clot has travelled and is stuck in your lung.

 How long do I have to claim against the NHS?

 Sometimes, the effects of an accident or case of medical negligence aren’t clear straight away.
-In these cases, the limitation period will run from the date of knowledge or the date that you became aware that your injuries were caused by the incident, rather than the date you sustained the injury or illness.
+In these cases, the limitation period will run from the date of knowledge or the date you became aware that your injuries were caused by the incident, rather than the date you sustained the injury or illness.

 Clinical and Medical Negligence Claims Guide – See our online guide to medical negligence claims.

 Misdiagnosis Claims Guide – This is our online guide to making misdiagnosis claims.